boyac/boyac/README.md

 #### Goals in 2021
 - 🚀 Learn how to drive, and go on a road trip to the east coast of Taiwan
 - ⚡️ Lose 6kgs in weights and back to the gym
-- 🤫 Others (Fly Delta card still have balance)
+- 🤫 Others (Fly Delta card still have balance; Tokyo/Honolulu)

 Get in touch 👉  boya.chiou[at]gmail.com